naoty/ext/README.md

 # ext

-An interface for command extensions
+A convention for command extensions

 ## Installation